| Deborah D. Tucker, MPA, Executive Director |

 the Texas Council on Family Violence,

 a position she held until 1996.
-As Executive Director, she
+She

 assisted

-communities throughout Texas to establish shelters
+communities in Texas to establish shelters,

-and other services for battered women, initiated
+other services for battered women and initiate

-battering intervention programs and represented
+battering intervention programs.
+She represented

-battered women and advocacy agencies before the
+battered women and member agencies to the

 Texas Legislature.
 In this role, she promoted laws